Secure Password Management in Companies

 But: Many companies simply don't think enough about password management or believe it is too time-consuming to take appropriate measures.
 Even if employees leave the company on bad terms, it does often not lead to important logins being changed centrally.
 Password policies which would instruct employees to select their passwords with a minimum of security, do not exist or are not enforced.

 Furthermore, it is accepted that people use the same passwords for private and business accounts.
-Passwords for common accounts are sent unencrypted via e-mail or via messengers like Skype to others.
+Passwords for common accounts are sent unencrypted via email or via messengers like Skype to others.
 Password lists are created in common folders on company servers or, for example, in Google Drive - often unencrypted as well!
 It seems as if companies simply hope that they will get off the hook lightly.
 But it is easily possible to manage passwords in teams securely and efficiently.

 The solution: How to get password management in companies right